christso/crypto-investing-guide/README.md

 ## Bitcoin has no intrinsic value

+The intrinsic value of Bitcoin is a censorship-resistant, self-sovereign way to hold, store and transfer your wealth, without relying on any third party middleman such as banks or nation states.
+Your wealth is stored in provably scarce units that can only be created with time.
+It cannot be created out of thin air, from more efficient mining (see "difficulty adjustment") or from new discoveries of deposits (21 million hard cap).

+Bitcoin is a digital commodity, as Satoshi envisioned it:
+> As a thought experiment, imagine there was a base metal as scarce as gold but with the following properties:
+> * boring grey in colour
+> * not a good conductor of electricity
+> * not particularly strong, but not ductile or easily malleable either
+> * not useful for any practical or ornamental purpose
+>
+> and one special, magical property:
+> * can be transported over a communications channel
+>
+> If it somehow acquired any value at all for whatever reason, then anyone wanting to transfer wealth over a long distance could buy some, transmit it, and have the recipient sell it.

+-Satoshi Nakamoto, August 2010

 ## The other coins are more affordable

 [The next Bitcoin?
 Investors flock to new cryptocurrency 'ADA' - 9News](https://www.9news.com.au/national/bitcoin-news-investors-hunt-for-next-big-cryptocurrency-as-ada-explodes/5cf444f8-c01f-4059-a9a5-ec673d6a6999)